-The Public Interest Law Centre was founded in 2016 as the Public Interest Law Centre.
-Our change of name reflects the fact that we are developing from a small public law unit to a Law Centre with a large caseload alongside a range of projects, and have been able to grow our team and take on new and exciting challenges.
+The Public Interest Law Centre was founded in 2016.
+Originally founded as the Public Interest Law Centre we changed our name to reflect the fact that we are developing from a small public law unit to a Law Centre with a large caseload alongside a range of projects, and have been able to grow our team and take on new and exciting challenges.
 We will remain an integral part of Lambeth Law Centre and support its work as they support ours.

 The Public Interest Law Centre was established by Jean Demars, Paul Heron and Helen Mowatt to primarily in public law, whilst also bringing actions against public authorities.
 We hope to continue developing quality legal casework and cutting edge strategic litigation but always with a commitment to support campaigns and social justice activists.

 Whilst PILC is not a campaign group, it is a ‘not for profit’ law centre that conducts legal aid judicial review work in the High Court.
 However our solicitors meet with campaign groups when requested to discuss the possibilities of legal action being part of their campaigning strategy.
 We are particularly interested in using law as part of the process to effect social change through the use of test cases.

 We have made small but significant steps and we hope in the years to come they will become giant strides as we develop accessible, public interest strategic litigation for the community as a whole and the working class in particular

 The Public Interest Law Centre is part of the Law Centres Network (LCN).
 The LCN strives for a just and equal society where everyone’s rights are valued and protected.
 The LCN supports a national network of Law Centres that work with some of the most vulnerable and disadvantaged people in society.